Truck Accident Lawyers in Kansas City Missouri

-As the number of large trucks traveling on the highway increases, so do the number of semi truck collisions in Kansas and Missouri.
-Commercial carriers are focused on turning a profit and many neglect safety standards.
+As the number of large trucks traveling on the highway increases, so does the number of semi-truck collisions in Kansas and Missouri.
+Commercial carriers are focused on turning a profit, and many neglect safety standards.
 This carelessness often leads to tragedy.

 Kansas City Truck Accident Causes

-Many trucking companies fail when screening new employees and hire drivers with questionable driving histories, such as repeat traffic violations, histories of alcohol and drug abuse and those with minimal driving experience.
+Many trucking companies fail when screening new employees, and hire drivers with questionable driving histories, such as repeat traffic violations, histories of alcohol and drug abuse, and those with minimal driving experience.
 Other companies offer little to no safety training and do not have a functional safety program to prevent or reduce the number of preventable accidents.
-Other companies fail to properly maintain their equipment.
+Other companies fail to properly maintain

-In some cases, the truck driver is also a victim and have been taken advantage of by their employer, being pushed past the point of exhaustion to meet unrealistic delivery expectations.
-A tired and stressed-out driver behind the wheel of a tractor trailer is clearly unsafe.
+In some cases, the truck driver is also a victim and has been taken advantage of by their employer, being pushed past the point of exhaustion to meet unrealistic delivery expectations.
+A tired and stressed-out driver behind the wheel of a tractor-trailer is clearly unsafe.

 Kansas City Truck Accident, Who is Liable?